Disclaimer: This website requires Please enable JavaScript in your browser settings for the best experience.

-HomeDev GuideAPI Reference
+HomeDev GuideRecipesAPI Reference

-Dev GuideAPI ReferenceUser GuideGitHubNuGetDev CommunitySubmit a ticketLog In
+Dev GuideAPI ReferenceUser GuideLegal TermsGitHubNuGetDev CommunityOptimizely AcademySubmit a ticketLog In

 Explains the caching concept in Optimizely Content Management System (CMS), and the different caching options and methods available.

-Optimizely Content Management System (CMS) supports IIS kernel caching and cache expiration settings for files, resources, and images, and manages caching across the web front-end servers, minimizing the amount of communication with the database.
+Optimizely Content Management System (CMS) supports IIS kernel caching and cache expiration settings for files, resources, and images and manages caching across the web front-end servers, minimizing the amount of communication with the database.
 CMS stores the cache and other resources (that are used by the templates) in CMS.
 You can configure and extend the cache.
 CMS supports the caching methods listed below.

 Object cache

-CMS automatically caches objects that are requested from the API, such as content instances.
+CMS automatically caches objects requested from the API, such as content instances.
 CMS bases the object cache on the ASP.NET runtime cache and stores only read-only objects for better performance.
 An event system manages invalidation with support for load-balanced servers.

 Output cache